 - Visibility.
 Improving visibility in open source systems, such as Kubernetes, can also provide organizations with deployment insight.
 This strengthens security by detecting vulnerabilities and advances troubleshooting.

 - Control.
-Using F5 NGINX Controller and F5 NGINX Instance Manager can help manage an entire infrastructure with a single management layer.
+Using F5 NGINX Controller and F5 NGINX Instance Manager [now combined as NGINX Management Suite] can help manage an entire infrastructure with a single management layer.

 Adopting these modernization techniques gives CIOs a strategic advantage over competitors, by empowering them to address disruptive trends before their business is negatively impacted.
 While the undertaking of modernizing legacy applications might be complex and costly, NGINX tools provide CIOs with security, visibility, and control.